datavzrd/datavzrd.github.io/src/docs/configuration.rst

 plot
 ====

-``plot`` allows the rendering of either a `tick-plot <https://vega.github.io/vega-lite/docs/tick.html>`_ for numeric values or a heatmap for nominal values.
+``plot`` allows the rendering of either a `tick-plot <https://vega.github.io/vega-lite/docs/tick.html>`_ or a bar-pplot for numeric values or a heatmap for nominal or numeric values.
+Multiple values separated by a comma or other separator can be displayed as colored pills.

 .. list-table::
    :header-rows: 1